A Travel Guide for the Philippines

 A very ancient village set in a breathtakingly beautiful amphitheater

 of rice terraces and rugged mountains.
-The Tappia Falls waterfall is
+The Tappiyah Waterfall is

 The Bangaan Family Inn & Restaurant is the only accommodation here and

-is accessible by road.
-It is within walking distance of the Batad junction.
+is accessible by road, just past the Batad junction.

 Bangaan is a good alternative for those who cannot make the hike to